Comments section: History

 Various methods have been used for written commentary on published works.
 In Germany during the 1500s it was common practice for academics to post copies of their ideas on public places, such as church doors (see for example Luther's Ninety-five Theses).
 Newspapers and magazines later came to publish letters to the editor.
 With the advent of computers, the bulletin board system allowed publication of information, and users to comment on or discuss posts.

 The first online website to offer a comments section was Open Diary, which added reader comments shortly after its launch in October 1998.
 Readers of blog posts on the site were able to post public or private comments to the authors directly on the page.
 The history of comment sections on news articles started in 1998 with The Rocky Mountain News, as they were one of the first newspapers to add online comments on the same page.

-While today comments sections are common, newspapers were hesitant to add them at first.
+While today comment sections are common, newspapers were hesitant to add them at first.
 In the late 2000s, comments sections were rapidly added to news sites, and between 2007 and 2008 there was a 42% growth in the number of top circulating news sites with comments sections.
 In 2008, 75% of the top 100 most circulated newspapers had comments sections.
 In 2010, The American Journalism Review stated that news sites should not have anonymous comments sections.
 Following that statement Reuters, ESPN, The Huffington Post, Popular Science, Sporting News, and USA Today either made comments gated or removed them.
 Online discourse is difficult to moderate.
 Harassment and negative interactions are a growing trend which has led to the closing of many comments sections.